-It is the start of a New Year!
-Make it a goal to better understand the diet you are feeding your dog.
+Are you looking to better understand the diet you are feeding your dog?
 A popular New Year’s resolution is to “eat right”, which should apply to your dog as well.
-We’re going to share outstanding expert resources on dog nutrition, what to look for in good food and how to recognize when you are giving your money to companies who make inferior dog food.
+We’re going to share outstanding expert resources on dog nutrition and what to look for in good food.
+Also, how to recognize when you are giving your money to companies making inferior dog food.

 At Happy Pets Palace, we recommend that customers bring their own dog’s food while boarding with us so there is no change in diet.
 Our perspective on quality of dog food is unique because we see the effects of the dog food, we compare many different brands on hundreds of different dogs, and we see dogs who are not in their home environment.
 We hear from our clients about their dog’s health concerns.
 There is a connection between how a dog looks, acts, and feels, based on the type of food the dog eats.
 Good health and a strong immune system relies on a good balanced diet with proper nutrition.